 Many more would follow.

 February 2016, I fell during a skiing lesson.
 My knee was rather painful and later on my back as well.
-After a day of rest, I was back on the slopes, according to the physiotherapist that wasn’t the smartest thing after all.
+After a day of rest, I was back on the slopes, according to the physiotherapist that wasn’t the smartest thing I could have done after all.

-Fortunately, he concluded that my knee was rather ok, but my legs felt a bit “paralyzed” as well.
+Fortunately, he concluded that my knee was rather ok, but my legs still felt a bit “paralyzed”.
 A problem with several disks in my spine appeared to be the cause.

 Since then I have been attending stretching and core power lessons twice a week for about three years.
 It’s unbelievable what this has done to me.
 I’m stronger, my muscles seem healthier, I recover faster, and back pains are past tense.